feelovespotato/Codenection2026/README.md

 For this version, the priority is clear:

 > **Understand what a student is carrying, recognise pressure earlier, and turn that understanding into an action they can actually take.**

+**Build Plan — Next 3 Weeks**

+With the core capacity-and-recovery loop already built and deployed, the next building phase's top priority is **Wearable Integration** (Apple Health / Google Fit) — bringing in real sleep, activity, and physiological signals to replace the current calendar-based Sleep Proxy Estimator with actual biometric data, tightening the accuracy of the Capacity Score.
+Alongside this, the AI-driven parts of the other deferred items — such as LMS-aware workload classification and longer-term predictive forecasting — will be refined rather than fully built out, sharpening the intelligence behind existing features without expanding scope.
+Advanced account management and deeper personalisation stay on the backlog beyond this phase.

 ## How to Run Moodify